José Lewgoy

 José Lewgoy (16 November 1920 - 10 February 2003) was a Brazilian actor.
 He is recognizable to many art-house cinema fans for his role as Don Aquilino in Werner Herzog's 1982 film Fitzcarraldo.

 Biography

-He was born in Veranópolis, Rio Grande do Sul, Brazil, to a Russian father and an American mother, who met in New York.
+Of Jewish origin, he was born in Veranópolis, Rio Grande do Sul, Brazil, to a Russian father and an American mother, who met in New York.
 He died in Rio de Janeiro.
 He was considered one of the best actors in Brazil, and was usually typecast as a villain.